-- 1. The Master of Science in Counseling program requires 66 credit hours for graduation. - 2.
-A practicum experience of 100 hours with a minimum of 40 hours of direct services and an internship of 600 hours with a minimum of 240 hours of direct service are required as part of the 66 course credits.
+- 1. The Master of Science in Counseling program requires 66 credit hours for graduation, except for states that require additional coursework for a total of 69 credits (see State Specific Disclaimers). - 2.
+A practicum experience of 100 hours with a minimum of 40 hours of direct services and an internship of 600 hours with a minimum of 240 hours of direct service are

+- required as part of the 66 course credits.
 Practicum service hours are separate from internship hours.
 Students may not move forward with internship until all practicum (COUN 690) course requirements are fulfilled.
 The total clinical placement minimum is 700 hours. - 3.
 A few states may require more than 600 hours of internship.
 COUN 693 is available for those students.
 Students are responsible for verifying state license requirements for internship completion in their respective state of residence.